bor0/gidti/manuscript/chapter4.md

 ## 4.2.
 Curry-Howard isomorphism

-The Curry-Howard isomorphism (also known as Curry-Howard correspondence) is the direct relation between computer programs and mathematical proofs.
+The Curry-Howard isomorphism (also known as Curry-Howard correspondence) is the direct relationship between computer programs and mathematical proofs.
 It is named after the mathematician Haskell Curry and logician William Howard.
 In other words, a mathematical proof is represented by a computer program and the formula that we're proving is the type of that program.
 As an example, we can take a look at the function `swap` that is defined as follows:

 ```
 swap : (a, b) -> (b, a)
 swap (a, b) = (b, a)
 ```

-The isomorphism says that this function has an equivalent form of a mathematical proof.
+The isomorphism says that this function has an equivalent form of mathematical proof.
 Although it may not be immediately obvious, let's consider the following proof: Given {$$}P \land Q{/$$}, prove that {$$}Q \land P{/$$}.
 In order to prove it, we have to use 2 inference rules: and-introduction and and-elimination, which are defined as follows:

 1. And-introduction means that if we are given {$$}P{/$$}, {$$}Q{/$$}, then we can construct a proof for {$$}P \land Q{/$$}
 1. Left and-elimination means that if we are given {$$}P \land Q{/$$}, we can conclude {$$}P{/$$}